 Further, the Trust has agreed a policy of building a sinking fund to cover the fabric of the Community Centre utilising Windfarm Fund resources.
-At present it has been agreed to transfer £5,000 per annum to the sinking fund which currently stands at £24,000.
-However, it should be noted that there have been several projects where access to this fund was required during the year.
-The Trust is currently implementing the move to carbon neutrality for the Community Centre and it is anticipated that this has resulted in a number of significant changes to the Centre during 2021-22 with the final stage due to complete in Jan 2023.
+At present it has been agreed to transfer £5,000 per annum to the sinking fund which now stands at £25,000.
+The trust utilises this fund during the year to cover costs whilst it awaits receipt of retrospective funding.
+The Trust is currently implementing the move to carbon neutrality for the Community Centre, and it is anticipated that this has resulted in a number of significant changes to the Centre and this will be monitored within the next financial year.